 “Hit my elbow on that rock.
-Hurts a bit, but nothing’s broken,” Billy answered, trying to keep the pain out of his voice as he flipped his wrist over to make a quick check of his suit’s environmental meter.
+Hurts a bit, but nothing’s broken,” Billy answered as he flipped his wrist over to make a quick check of his suit’s environmental meter.

 When Billy started toward the spacecraft, Striker told him to stop where he was.
 “You need to run a RAD check before you get any closer.
 That wreckage is apt to be hot.”

 Striker waited for Billy to regain his balance before he spoke.
 “Don’t move!”
 He ordered.
 “You did not give your meter time to power up, let alone calibrate a cycle.
 This time, I want to hear some numbers.
-If you would slow down, you wouldn’t stumble around so much.”
+Also, if you would slow down, you wouldn’t stumble around so much.”